Announcing Tithe.ly Giving Statements: An Updated Feature to Tackle Year-End Giving

 Keep things simple, clean, and pleasant to look at.

-For more ways on how you can increase church giving, check out 9 Proven Strategies to Increase Online Giving in Your Church.
+For more ways on how you can increase church donations, check out 9 Proven Strategies to Increase Online Giving in Your Church.

-Below are 15 churches who’ve added online giving forms to their church’s site using Tithe.ly—one of the best online giving tools for small churches and large churches.
+Below are 15 churches who’ve added an online donation form to their donation page using Tithe.ly—one of the best online donation tools for small churches and large churches.

-When you take a look at the examples below, keep in mind the five best practices we just shared above.
-See how these churches clearly added a giving button, told a compelling story, or use consistent branding.
+When you take a look at the donation page examples below, keep in mind the five best practices we just shared above.
+See how these churches clearly added a donation button, told a compelling story, or use consistent branding.

-There are countless ways you can add online giving with Tithe.ly to your church's website.
+There are countless ways you can add a donate page for donors with Tithe.ly to your church's website.

-Remember, your giving page doesn't need to be flashy or complicated—just effective.
+Remember, your donation page doesn't need to be flashy or complicated—just effective.